-In September of 2013 the Grand County Council approved Grand County EMS' plan to move its service from an Advanced Level agency to a Paramedic level service.
+In September of 2013 the Grand County Council approved Grand County EMS' plan to move its service from an Advanced level service to a Paramedic level service.
 This move helps us fulfill our mission of providing the highest level of Public Safety and Public Health for our residents and visitors.
-GCEMS is in the process of making that transition, we currently have 3 Paramedics on staff and an additional 13 in a 9 month long Paramedic training program.
-We are grateful for the citizens support and we look forward to providing Paramedic Level Service to the community.
+Grand County EMS is proud to announce that we have transitioned fully to a paramedic service, and currently have 9 paramedics on staff.
+We are grateful for the citizens' support during the transition and look forward to providing the highest quality of care possible.

 Back Country Care:

 Grand County Emergency Medical Service's area includes some of the most remote and pristine areas of Utah.
-With our area comes the challenges of providing high level pre-hospital care in these remotes environments.
-We train in backcounty access and rescue, as well as work closely with Grand County Search and Rescue and the National Park Service to achieve our goal of providing high level of care.
-Our staff includes, professional boat guides, wilderness medicine instructors, high angle rescue technicians, professional off road drivers, and many others.
+With our area comes the challenges of providing high level pre-hospital care in these remote environments.
+We train in backcountry access and rescue, as well as work closely with Grand County Search and Rescue and the National Park Service to achieve our goal of providing a high level of care.
+Our staff includes professional boat guides, wilderness medicine instructors, high-angle rescue technicians, professional off-road drivers, and many others.